Updated April 2025

 Corner crop

 Fine details are rendered with extreme sharpness even in the corner of the frame at f/1.4.
-This is an impressive performance, and especially useful for astrophotography.
-If you want to see a detailed sharpness test and a comparison to the Leica version, check out the Leica 35 Summilux FLE review.
+This is an impressive performance, although it’s hard for me to say if it’s significantly better than the Leica 35 Summilux FLE without testing them side-by-side.

 Summary and recommendations